 Each USART has two interrupts.
-These are the complete interrupt USART x RX (TCON.URXXIF) and the USART x TX complete interrupt (IRCON2.UTXXIF).
-The interrupts are enabled by setting IEN2.UTXxIE=1, IEN0.URXxIE=1 and respectively.
+These are the x RX complete interrupt (TCON.URXxIF) and the USART x TX complete interrupt (IRCON2.UTXxIF).
+The interrupts are enabled by settina IENO.URXxIE=1 and IEN2.UTXxIE=1, respectively.
 Please see the previous sections on how the interrupt flags are asserted in the different modes of operation (UART RX, UART TX, SPI master, and SPI Slave).